There is no doubt you want to reach your goals.

 Although technically you CAN do all of these things at the same moment, they will stretch your goal’s deadline to an indefinite period of time.

-(that can be almost equivalent to never actually achieving it)
+(which can be almost equivalent to never actually achieving it)

 So what is the solution to this?